telerik/winforms-docs/scheduler/fundamentals/scheduler-selection.md

 __SchedulerSelectionBehavior__ performs selection operations and provides information about the current selection of cells and appointments in __RadScheduler__.

-* Getting the current cell selection: the SelectionBehavior.__CurrentCell__ and the SelectionBehavior. __CurrentCellElement__ properties return the current cell position and the currently  selected __SchedulerCellElement__ respectively.
+* Getting the current cell selection: The SelectionBehavior.__CurrentCell__ and the SelectionBehavior. __CurrentCellElement__ properties return the current cell position and the currently  selected __SchedulerCellElement__ respectively.
 In addition, it is possible to access the range of the selected cells.
 The SelectionBehavior.__SelectionStartDate__ property returns the start date of the currently selected cell/cell range.
 The SelectionBehavior.__SelectionEndDate__ property returns the end date of the currently selected cell/cell range.
 In order to detect whether there are selected cells, use the __HasCellsSelected__ property.

-* Getting the selected appointment and selected appointments: the SelectionBehavior.__SelectedAppointment__ property returns the currently selected appointment.
+* Getting the selected appointment and selected appointments: The SelectionBehavior.__SelectedAppointment__ property returns the currently selected appointment.
 If the __AllowAppointmentsMultiSelect__ property is set to *true*, you can use the SelectionBehavior.__SelectedAppointments__ property, which returns a collection the currently selected appointments.
 In order to detect whether there are selected appointments, use the __HasAppointmentsSelected__ property.

 * Programmatically selecting cells and appointments: there are several methods, which allows you to modify the selection.